kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART1.md

 Removing image: 100% complete...done.
 ```

-We our tests done, we proceed to create the remaining pools:
+Then, we proceed to create the remaining pools.
+Those will be used in our OpenStack deployment:

 ceph osd pool create volumes 64 64 replicated
 ceph osd pool create images 64 64 replicated